dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 Marine Wildlife Incident (Turtle Stranding)
 ===========================================

-Setup the device as described above and select the latest "Marine Wildlife Incident" form in "Get blank forms".
+Setup the device as described above.

 The expected work flow is: